-The best hiking trails in this case means nothing too strenuous or too harsh, and mostly gentle grading.
+The best hiking trails, in this case, mean nothing too strenuous or too harsh, and mostly gentle grading.

 If you are planning on doing a trekking trip, hiking expedition, trekking trail, or tramping (other names for hiking) whether it’s short or long, you need to do some preparation.

 Check Walking Conditions

 Make a list of the things you’ll need.
 Make sure you have the right gear.
 Your hiking gear list is likely to include hiking boots, backpacks, walking poles, cooking gear, water containers, food, shelter, sunscreen, a hat, a map, a compass, etc.

 Make sure your hiking gear is in working order and you know how to use it.

 It is also important to have the right-fitting hiking boots.
 I know that from experience.
 I suffered painful black toenails after a day trek because I didn’t research the importance of fitting shoes correctly when walking downhill.
 So make sure you have the best-fitting hiking shoes for the conditions.